braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/drag_and_drop/create.md

 #### Copying and pasting styles

-After making changes to the styling or CSS of an element, you can copy and paste those styles to an element of the same type.
+After making changes to the styling of an element, you can copy and paste those styles to another element.
+When pasting styles, only the properties relevant to that element are applied.

 ![]({% image_buster /assets/img_archive/dnd_iam_copypaste_styles.png %}){: style="float:right;margin-left:15px"}